-Like AT&T, Verizon (NYSE:VZ) enjoys utility-like income from its wireless communications and high-speed internet customers.
+- Verizon (NYSE:VZ): Like AT&T, Verizon enjoys utility-like income from its wireless communications and high-speed internet customers, and the fact that Verizon has significantly less debt is appealing to many investors.
 Unlike AT&T, Verizon is more focused on its core business and should be one of the biggest beneficiaries of the upcoming transition to 5G mobile technology.

-As one of the largest companies in the world, Microsoft (NASDAQ:MSFT) has steadily increased its sales, and an especially attractive feature for dividend investors is its focus on recurring, or subscription-based, revenue sources.
+- Microsoft (NASDAQ:MSFT): As one of the largest companies in the world, Microsoft has steadily increased its sales, and an especially attractive feature for dividend investors is its focus on recurring, or subscription-based, revenue sources.
 The company has a solid balance sheet with more cash than debt and a very low payout ratio that leaves tons of room to grow the dividend.
-Given its 18-year streak of dividend increases, we wouldn't be surprised if Microsoft joins the Dividend Aristocrats club in another seven years.
+Given its 18-year streak of dividend increases, we wouldn't be surprised if Microsoft joins the Dividend Aristocrats club soon.

-Tech giant Apple (NASDAQ:AAPL) has been paying dividends for only a few years now, which is understandable given the rapid growth it experienced in the early years of the iPhone and iPad.
+- Apple (NASDAQ:AAPL): Tech giant Apple has been paying dividends for only a few years now, which is understandable given the rapid growth it experienced in the early years of the iPhone and iPad.
+Companies tend to choose to reinvest profits into the business while in "growth mode."
 Even so, Apple has an incredibly loyal customer base, and since its devices are designed to work well with each other, the company has a nice tech ecosystem that should keep its revenue strong.
 And Apple's rapidly growing subscription services business is providing a growing source of recurring revenue.

-A real estate investment trust (REIT) focused on healthcare properties (particularly senior housing), Welltower (NYSE:WELL) should benefit from a long-tailed demographic trend as the older age groups of the American population gradually get much larger over the next few decades.
+- Welltower (NYSE:WELL): A real estate investment trust (REIT) focused on healthcare properties (particularly senior housing), Welltower should benefit from a long-tailed demographic trend as the older age groups of the American population gradually get much larger over the next few decades.

 As we promised earlier in this article, we are going to give you the tools you need to find great dividend stocks yourself.

-If you're new to dividend investing, it's a smart idea to familiarize yourself with what a dividend stock is and why they can make excellent investments.
+If you're new to dividend investing, it's a smart idea to familiarize yourself with what dividend stocks are and why they can make excellent investments.

-Once you have a firm grasp on how dividends work, there are a few key concepts that can help you find excellent dividend stocks for your portfolio.
+Once you have a firm grasp on how dividends work, a few key concepts can help you find excellent dividend stocks for your portfolio.

 Of course, even the most rock-solid dividend stocks can experience significant volatility over short periods.
-There are simply too many market forces that can move them up or down in periods of days or weeks, many of which have nothing to do with the underlying business itself.
+There are simply too many market forces that can move them up or down over days or weeks, many of which have nothing to do with the underlying business itself.